wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 Open `Runner.xcworkspace` in Xcode and run the app to verify that above setup was performed correctly.

-## Two-way Flutter/iOS communication
+## Two-way Flutter/iOS Communication

-Currently, Client SDK is not available as a Flutter package, so you have to use [iOS native Client SDK](https://developer.nexmo.com/client-sdk/setup/add-sdk-to-your-app/ios) and communicate between iOS and Flutter using [MethodChannel](https://api.flutter.dev/flutter/services/MethodChannel-class.html) - Flutter will call iOS methods, iOS will call Flutter methods.
+Currently, Client SDK is not available as a Flutter package, so we will have to use [Android native Client SDK](https://developer.nexmo.com/client-sdk/setup/add-sdk-to-your-app/ios) and communicate between iOS and Flutter using [MethodChannel](https://api.flutter.dev/flutter/services/MethodChannel-class.html) - this way, Flutter will call Android methods, iOS will call Flutter methods.

 Flutter code will be stored in the `lib/main.dart` file, while iOS native code will be stored in the `ios/Runner/AppDelegate.swift` file.

-## Init Flutter application
+## Init Flutter Application

-Flutter applications are built with [Dart](https://dart.dev/) programming language.
+Flutter applications are built using a programming language called [Dart](https://dart.dev/).

-Open `lib/main.dart` file, remove its content, and paste bellow snippet:
+Open `lib/main.dart` file, and replace all of the contents with the following code:

 ```dart
 import 'package:flutter/material.dart';